red-catus/2024CyberDefenseChallenge.github.io/D2: RegEx, not Rejects!/Look for Insider Threats.md

 ## Lesson Learned:

 RegEx isn't so bad… As long as you use the regex testing tools and it doesn’t spit out "ILL-FITTING" results.
+On a more serious note, online resources like www.regex101.com makes it more bearable to write RegEx AND learn about how it works.